kyleterry/sufr/README.md

 program, it will generate a directory in `${HOME}/.config/sufr/data` for it's database file.
 This can be backed up from the settings page.

+### Running in Docker

+There is a Docker image available on Docker hub:
+`docker pull kyleterry/sufr`
+`docker run -P -d --name sufr kyleterry/sufr`

 ## Dev mode
 SUFR has a `-debug` flag that doesn't currently do much.
 It just starts a goroutine to spit out database stats every 10 seconds.
 I will add better debugging in the near future.